DoctorKhan/Manual-Override-Book/src/95_archive/050_the_simulation_hypothesis.md

-# Appendix A: The Simulation Hypothesis - A Game Developer's Perspective
+# Chapter 38: Appendix A: The Simulation Hypothesis - A Game Developer's Perspective

 **Important Note:** The following section presents a speculative framework that emerged late in my investigation.
 This model is offered as one possible explanation for the patterns we've observed, not as a belief system requiring acceptance.
 The practical techniques in this book work regardless of whether you accept this particular framework.